coverclock/edu-ucar-ncar-scd-libtools/README.md

 # edu-ucar-ncar-tools
-A fork of the public domain UCAR NCAR SCD LibTools C software
+A fork of the UCAR NCAR SCD LibTools software in C.